Skip to Main Content

 Overview

 The genome carries all the information necessary for the development and function of an organism.
 This information is embedded at multiple levels - in the regulatory information of individual genes, in the partitioning of that sequence into chromatin domains, and in the spatial segregation of these domains into functionally distinct regions of the nucleus.
 This linear and spatial organization is essential for effective and precise deployment of genetic information, yet the underlying mechanisms that govern the three-dimensional architecture of the genome are just now being addressed, and fundamental questions remain unanswered: How does genome organization influence epigenetic information, and vice versa?
 How extensively does genome organization contribute to coordinated expression of functionally related genes?
-How does genome organization stabilize and instruct tissue-specific gene expression?
+How does genome organization stabilize and instruct tissue-specific gene expression across generations?

 We address these questions in vivo with unprecedented cell specificity and comprehensiveness, utilizing innovative methods to investigate how genome structure and organization influences gene expression specifically in the C. elegans germ line.
 Specific projects are focused on: